trilitech/tezos-developer-docs/docs/unity/quickstart.md

 ## Installing the SDK

-To install the SDK, follow the instructions at https://github.com/trilitech/tezos-unity-sdk.
+1. In your Unity project, in the Package Manager panel, click the `+` symbol and then click **Add package from git URL**.

+1. Enter the url `https://github.com/trilitech/tezos-unity-sdk.git` and click **Add**.

+   The Package Manager panel downloads and installs the SDK.
+   You can see its assets in the Project panel under Packages > Tezos Unity SDK.

-To work with the SDK, ensure that you have a Tezos-compatible wallet configured for the Ghostnet testnet on your mobile device.
+1. Ensure that you have a Tezos-compatible wallet configured for the Ghostnet testnet on your mobile device.
 For instructions, see [Installing and funding a wallet](../developing/wallet-setup).

-If you want to publish the project to WebGL, follow the steps in [Enabling WebGL support](#enabling-webgl-support).
+1. If you want to publish the project to WebGL, follow the steps in [Enabling WebGL support](#enabling-webgl-support).

+1. To import the tutorial scenes, see [Scenes](./scenes).

 ## Enabling WebGL support

 The Unity SDK provides a WebGL template that you can use to publish Unity projects to run in a web browser.
 Follow these steps to set up the Tezos SDK to work with WebGL:

-1. In the Unity Editor, go to the Project panel and find the `TezosSDK` folder.
+1. In the Unity Editor, go to the Project panel and expand the **Packages > Tezos Unity SDK > WebGLFrontend** folder.
 1. From the `WebGLFrontend/output` folder, copy the `StreamingAssets` and `WebGLTemplates` folders into the `Assets` folder of your project.

 1. Select the AirGap template to use in the WebGL build: